Mannerow/doordash-duration-prediction/README.md

 Continuous Integration is a practice in software development where code changes are automatically tested and validated as soon as they are committed to the repository.
 This helps ensure that the newly integrated code works as expected and doesn't break existing functionality.

-For this project, I incorporated CI by setting up a GitHub Actions workflow that runs every time a pull request is made to the `main` branch.
+For this project, CI was incorporated by setting up a GitHub Actions workflow that runs every time a pull request is made to the `main` branch.
 The workflow performs the following steps:

 - **Dependency Installation:** Installs required Python dependencies.
 - **Unit and Integration Testing:** Runs unit tests to validate that the code behaves as expected.